- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 - Potentially use the SmartTable or SmartForm Fiori widgets to develop reporting apps.

-- Do not customize any Fiori apps that have any complexity, so business logic, data complexity, etc.
+- Do not customize any Fiori apps with any complexity, so business logic, data complexity, etc.

 The vision being pitched is to use the CDS and then do what you want in Fiori.
 There is a big question as to whether that will happen.
 If SAP was happy with customers using an efficient non-SAP app development environment, then maybe, but then, SAP will dissuade that from happening.